0.0

 Pipeline

-• name: pipeline name
+• name: Pipeline name

-• schedule: ISO8601 duration format
+• schedule: ISO8601 duration format (e.g., 'PT10M' for every 10 minutes)

-• uri: a directory/file to watch
+• uri: Directory/file to watch

-• .stop: stop the pipeline
+• .stop: Stop the pipeline

-• .running?: is pipeline running
+• .running?: Check if pipeline is running

-• .stopped?: is pipeline not running
+• .stopped?: Check if pipeline is not running

-• .paused?: is pipeline paused
+• .paused?: Check if pipeline is paused

-• .name: name of the pipe
+• .name: Get pipeline name

-• .on_message: handle to run every time a trigger event happens
+• .on_message: Handle to run every time a trigger event happens

 pipeline = Pipeline.new(schedule: 'PT10M')